WiMi Hologram Cloud Inc. (WIMI) – Don’t Be So Quick to Call it Dead

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Susquehanna Fundamental Investments, LLC with over 0.21 million shares valued at $1.15 million.
+The top institutional shareholder in the company is Susquehanna Fundamental Investments, LLC with over 0.21 million shares valued at $1.19 million.
 The investor’s holdings represent 3.74% of the WIMI Shares outstanding.
-As of Sep 29, 2020, the second largest holder is UBS Group AG with 0.13 million shares valued at $0.74 million to account for 2.43% of the shares outstanding.
-The other top investors are Cubist Systematic Strategies, LLC which holds 91100.0 shares representing 1.66% and valued at over $0.51 million, while Schonfeld Strategic Advisors LLC holds 1.41% of the shares totaling 77700.0 with a market value of $0.43 million.
+As of Dec 30, 2020, the second largest holder is Morgan Stanley with 0.16 million shares valued at $0.9 million to account for 2.83% of the shares outstanding.
+The other top investors are UBS Group AG which holds 81115.0 shares representing 1.47% and valued at over $0.47 million, while Susquehanna International Group, LLP holds 1.39% of the shares totaling 76611.0 with a market value of $0.44 million.

-The stock witnessed a 56.48% gain in the last 1 month and extending the period to 3 months gives it a 78.57%, and is 4.78% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.76% over the week and 13.99% over the month.
+The stock witnessed a 12.80% loss in the last 1 month and extending the period to 3 months gives it a 54.75%, and is -9.19% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.59% over the week and 12.70% over the month.

 WiMi Hologram Cloud Inc. (WIMI) Analyst Forecasts